Bruxella 1238

 Bruxella 1238 is an archaeological site located beneath the Bourse Palace in Brussels, Belgium.
 The site presents the remains of a Recollect convent established in the early 13th century and offers visitors an insight into nearly a millennium of Brussels’ history.
 Excavations conducted between 1988 and 2022 uncovered building foundations, burial grounds, and various artefacts, which are now presented through an immersive scenography.

 The convent endured significant events, including the European religious wars and the 1695 bombardment of Brussels by the troops of Louis XIV.
 Declared national property at the end of the 18th century, the convent was eventually demolished to make way for the construction of the Stock Exchange building.
-Among the preserved remains is the supposed tomb of John I, Duke of Brabant, a figure later linked to the beer legend of Gambrinus.
+Among the preserved remains is the supposed tomb of Duke John I of Brabant, a figure later linked to the beer legend of Gambrinus.

 History

 The Recollects, arrived in Brussels between 1227 and 1231.
 Around 1238 they established their first convent in the city and began building a church along the banks of the Senne, in the commercial Saint Nicholas district.

 Outside the choir, successive walls of different periods were built, forming an archaeological and historical sequence spanning more than 500 years.
 The earliest were the 13th-century church walls, constructed of white stone and supported by buttresses.
 Monks were buried in simple graves aligned with the north–south axis of the church.
 In the 15th century, a building with buttressed walls was added along the choir, followed in the early 16th century by a partition wall founded on arches.
 Fragments of Gothic architecture were also recovered, including a sculpted canopy in black stone.

 The 17th-century convent depicted by Jacobus Harrewijn.

-In the 1560s, the Wars of Religion spread into the Low Countries.
+In the 1560s, the wars of religion spread into the Low Countries.
 In 1579, the convent was looted by Protestant forces, the friars present were killed, and the convent was suppressed.
 In 1583, the church choir was demolished down to ground level, before being rebuilt after the Catholic reconquest of 1585.
 By 1588, reconstruction began under Archdukes Albert and Isabella, using thinner walls built with mixed and reused materials atop the original medieval foundations.

 In 1695, Brussels was heavily bombarded by French artillery under the command of the Duke of Villeroy.
 The convent was badly damaged, and its archives were destroyed.
 The choir, however, survived relatively intact and the church was restored to use between 1697 and 1699 with the support of the Brussels administration and the Governor-General of the Spanish Netherlands, Maximilian II Emanuel of Bavaria.
 Surviving fragments of Baroque architecture from this post-medieval phase include stuccoed archivolt sections painted with imitation marble.